Nathan-Potgieter/Making-of-MCmarket/README.md

 left-tail dependencies.

-The data will also be simulated to posses volatility persistence, this way the simulated data can exhbit volatility clusters.
+The data will also be simulated to posses volatility persistence, this way the simulated data can exhibit volatility clusters.
 This is accomplished by utilizing various ARMA(1,1) + APARCH(1,1) models, the parameters of which can be adjusted to induce alternative risk characteristics.
 Since APARCH nests at least 7 other volatility models,